George Fillmore Swain

-George Fillmore Swain (2 March 1857, San Francisco, California – 1 July 1931) was a civil engineer from the United States.
-He was a professor at the Massachusetts Institute of Technology (MIT) and later at Harvard University.
+George Fillmore Swain (March 2, 1857 – July 1, 1931) was an American civil engineer and college professor.
+He held positions at Massachusetts Institute of Technology (MIT) and later at Harvard University.

 Biography

-He was graduated at the Massachusetts Institute of Technology in 1877 and then studied in Berlin, Germany, for three years.
+He was graduated at the Massachusetts Institute of Technology in 1877 and then studied in Berlin, German Empire, for three years.
 On his return to the United States, he settled in Boston.
 In 1887 he became professor of civil engineering at the Massachusetts Institute of Technology, which was then located in Boston.
 He remained at MIT until 1909, when he became professor of civil engineering at the Harvard Graduate School of Applied Science.
 He also served as consulting engineer of the Massachusetts Railroad Commission, and in 1894 became a member of the Boston Transit Commission, becoming its chairman in 1913.